Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 If no complete application is on file when the 120-day threshold passes, the servicer can file the foreclosure complaint with the Wisconsin circuit court at any time.
 Once filed and served, you have 20 days to respond.
 Failing to respond results in a default judgment.
 Filing a timely response preserves your rights and allows modification to continue in parallel with the litigation.
 A professional can still pursue modification aggressively after the complaint is filed — but the pre-filing window is the cleaner path.

-Wisconsin's 12-month redemption period after judgment is frequently misunderstood.
-Homeowners sometimes assume it functions as a last-chance modification window.
+Wisconsin's post-judgment redemption period under Wis.
+Stat. § 846.101 is frequently misunderstood.
+For mortgages executed on or after April 27, 2016, the standard redemption is 6 months from judgment (3 months if the lender waives deficiency); pre-2016 mortgages receive 12 months.
+Homeowners sometimes assume this period functions as a last-chance modification window.
 It does not.
 The redemption right allows you to pay off the full outstanding loan balance — every dollar owed — to reclaim the property.
 This is not a payment reduction or a restructuring.
 For most homeowners facing foreclosure, the full payoff is not achievable.
 The redemption period provides valuable time to arrange a sale, refinance from an alternative lender, or — in some cases — complete a modification during the litigation phase if a servicer is willing.
 But it should not be treated as a primary modification strategy.

 At three months behind, the correct sequence is: document your hardship clearly, gather your financial records (pay stubs, bank statements, tax returns), and submit a complete loss mitigation application immediately.
 A professional ensures the package is complete — an incomplete application is returned and loses days in the process.
 Submitting now, before the 120-day threshold, is the action that preserves the most options.